NHL Winter Classic: History

 The Winter Classic as a television event was presented by NBC Sports Executive VP Jon Miller.
-He pitched the idea to the NHL in 2004 "but they didn't find the concept workable."
+He pitched the idea to the NHL in 2004, "but they didn't find the concept workable."
 In December 2006, Miller found an ally in then Executive VP/Business & Media John Collins, who embraced the idea.

 The first Winter Classic was held January 1, 2008, between the Buffalo Sabres and Pittsburgh Penguins at Ralph Wilson Stadium in Orchard Park, New York.
 The game had a then-NHL-record crowd of 71,217 fans in attendance.
 The success of the 2008 NHL Winter Classic led the NHL to schedule a second one for 2009, held at Wrigley Field in Chicago, Illinois, on January 1, 2009, matching the Detroit Red Wings against the Chicago Blackhawks.
 That game had the highest American television ratings of any hockey game in 33 years.

 Weather has proven to affect the game, with the 2011 and 2012 classics being delayed due to rain and other weather.
-Outdoor effects of wind and sun glare may give an unfair advantage to one team, so the NHL sometimes modifies the third and overtime periods.
-In this case, play is stopped at the midway point and teams switch directions.
-This option was exercised in 2008, 2011, 2014, and 2018.
+Outdoor effects of wind and sun glare may give an unfair advantage to one team and so the NHL sometimes modifies the third and overtime periods.
+In that case, play is stopped at the midway point, and the teams switch directions.
+The option was exercised in 2008, 2009, 2011, 2014, and 2018.
 The 2008, 2014, and 2018 games also featured the teams switching ends halfway through the five-minute overtime period for the same reason.
-In 2008 and 2014 the games went into a shootout, where both goaltenders alternated defending the same goal, rather than the normal practice of defending opposite goals.
+In 2008 and 2014. the games went into a shootout, with both goaltenders alternated defending the same goal, rather than the normal practice of defending opposite goals.

 The Winter Classic was made a part of the NHL schedule through at least January 1, 2021, as part of the league's television contract, initially with NBC and Versus, then just NBC after Comcast (the parent company of Versus) bought NBC and merged Versus into the NBC Sports banner.

 The 2012 Winter Classic in Philadelphia was not played on New Year's Day, as that fell on a Sunday in 2012 and conflicted with the NFL's final week of regular season games.
 Instead, following precedent set by college football's bowl games (which move their games to Monday when January 1 lands on Sunday) and to prevent the risk of a weather delay pushing the game into the timeslot for NBC Sunday Night Football, the game took place on January 2, 2012.
 The game was played at Citizens Bank Park, home of the Philadelphia Phillies.
 Neighboring Lincoln Financial Field, home of the Philadelphia Eagles, was reportedly preferred, but as the Eagles hosted a home game on January 1, the NHL could not undertake the required week-long renovations needed to construct the outdoor playing arena.
 The New York Rangers defeated the Philadelphia Flyers 3–2.